60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

-Last Updated on December 3, 2020
+Last Updated on December 4, 2023

-I’d like to post about 60 FPS vs 144 FPS, share my experiences between the two FPS rates and see if having 144 FPS over 60 FPS actually matters.
+I’d like to post about 60 FPS vs 144 FPS, share my experiences between the two FPS rates, and see if having 144 FPS over 60 FPS actually matters.

 What Is FPS?

-No, we aren’t talking about first person shooters in this post.
 FPS is also used as an acronym for gaming performance.

 If you don’t already know, FPS is an acronym for frames per second.